-- Automated Navy helicopter ship landing procedure for VTOL UAVs and verified the safety of vertical landing in the presence of realistic and challenging ship motions. - Developed a state-of-the-art machine/deep learning based vision system that can identify and track objects of interest (ship platform and horizon bar) at a long distance. - Developed a nonlinear control system that can be effective for real-time autonomous flight in the presence of time delay caused by the machine/deep learning based detection. - Demonstrated a fast and reliable method to extract points of interest from an image by combining classical computer vision and screening algorithms. - Developed a novel nonlinear controller along with a probabilistic algorithm to prevent large incorrect control inputs due to non-physical estimations to enable robust and smooth tracking. - Determined a safe landing boundary considering deck motions, UAV size, and safety margin, and demonstrate the vertical landing accuracy via flight tests.
+- Automate Navy helicopter ship landing procedure for UAVs. - Develop and integrate a state-of-the-art machine learning based vision system with an autonomous flight controller for stable long-range tracking. - Demonstrate a fast and reliable method to extract points of interest from an image by combining classical computer vision and screening algorithms. - Develop a novel nonlinear controller along with a probabilistic algorithm to prevent large incorrect control inputs due to non-physical estimations to enable robust and smooth tracking. - Demonstrate the accuracy and safety of vertical landing with scaled deck motion corresponding to a small ship at a sea state of 6.